Writing a winning prospectus isn’t about presenting your financial crystal ball to investors. It’s not always about the numbers.

 Now that we’ve set up the structure of your prospectus, let’s get to some of the good stuff.

 Your prospectus is a strategic roadmap of how you will grow your company.
 In it, you must be demonstrate confidence in your company, its business model and processes, its leadership team, and its products and services.
+Don’t underestimate the importance of good story telling in your prospectus.
 Here are a few topics you will need to address within your prospectus:

 - demonstrate your knowledge of the industry in which you operate;